xDziugas/BirdGame/README.md

 3. Open the project in your preferred IDE (e.g., CLion).

+4. Build the project using your IDE or command line:
+    ```sh
+    mkdir build
+    cd build
+    cmake -DCMAKE_BUILD_TYPE=Release ..
+    cmake --build .
+    ```

+### From Pre-built Package

+1. Download the latest release from the [Releases page](https://github.com/xDziugas/BirdGame/releases).
+2. Extract the contents of the ZIP file to your desired location.
+3. Run the executable (`BirdGame.exe`) found in the extracted folder.

 ## Usage

+### From Source

-1. Build the project using your IDE or command line.
+1. Build the project using your IDE or command line (as described above).
-2. Run the executable.
+2. Run the executable:
+    ```sh
+    ./BirdGame
+    ```

+### From Pre-built Package

+1. Run the executable (`BirdGame.exe`) found in the extracted folder from the release.

 ## Configuration